 It is open to debate, but I once heard a pub quiz question, ” Which is the only piece of British clothing that secret agent James Bond wears?
 The answer was, “His shoes” The quizmaster went on to tell his audience that author Ian Fleming had written in his novels that James Bond always wore high quality crafted leather shoes, made in Northampton!
-Fleming also wrote that Bond wore black “casuals” or “moccasins” and he “abhorred laces” so were Bonds shoes actually produced in Northampton?
-There is no question that James Bond has an association with the Northampton shoe industry today because since Daniel Craig starred as the iconic British secret agent in Sky Fall, Northampton shoemaker, Crockett & Jones, with a history spanning over 140 years, has provided the shoes that have featured in Skyfall, Spectre & will be on his feet in the much anticipated No Time to Die!
+There is no question that James Bond has an association with the Northampton shoe industry today because since Daniel Craig starred as the iconic British secret agent in Sky Fall, Northampton shoemaker, Crockett & Jones, with a history spanning over 140 years, has provided the shoes that featured in Skyfall & Spectre & are on his feet during the current Bond film, No Time to Die!

 The Northampton Shoe and Art Gallery closed for four years, four months and twenty one days after a major £6.7 million redevelopment and refurbishment project, the work had already been delayed by two years after asbestos was discovered in the buildings structure, then the Coronavirus pandemic forced the museum to open much later than already anticipated.
 The Museum has more than doubled in size since work began in 2018.
 It will be a “focal point” in the town’s Cultural Quarter, which includes the NN Contemporary Art Gallery, the Royal and Derngate Theatre, 78 Derngate and the Vulcan Works which are expected to open sometime in October.